itcreativeusa/velvet/README.md

 **Deployment and Hosting:**

-Fashion-Fusione is hosted on Heroku, providing reliable access to the platform.
+Velvet is hosted on Heroku, providing reliable access to the platform.
 Security Measures:

 Your sensitive API key information is protected on the server, ensuring the security of your transactions and personal data.